• Skip to primary navigation

 These variations give each drink a unique taste.

-Milk tea and Thai tea are equally delightful.
+Milk tea and Thai tea are equally pleasant.

 Variations and Regional Adaptations